Applying to the M.D./Ph.D. Program

 International students must complete their undergraduate training at an accredited U.S. college or university to be eligible to apply to the medical school and the M.D./Ph.D.
 Program.
 Students accepted to the M.D./Ph.D.
 Program must complete both their M.D. and Ph.D. at Baylor College of Medicine.
 International students who have completed their M.D. in another country and are interested in obtaining a Ph.D. should contact the Graduate School at firstname.lastname@example.org for more information.

 Medical Scientist Training Program interviews are conducted October through January, beginning on Thursday afternoon at 3:45 p.m. the day before medical school interviews begin.
-MSTP candidates have two faculty interviews, a director's interview and a student interview on Friday morning.
-Arrangements can be made for alternate interview times on Thursday if necessary.
+MSTP candidates have two faculty interviews, a director's interview and a student interview on Friday morning or Thursday afternoon.
 These interview sessions provide the opportunity to discuss research experiences and explore various training opportunities available at Baylor College of Medicine.
 All offers of acceptance to the MSTP are fully funded and will be extended twice during the interview season.

 Acceptance and Funding